minnal/minnal-docs/docs/source/getting-started.rst

 .. tip::

-   `Domain Driven Design Quickly <http://www.infoq.com/minibooks/domain-driven-design-quickly>`_, a free ebook that explains in detail about identifying the *aggregate roots* in a domain
+   `Domain Driven Design Quickly <http://www.infoq.com/minibooks/domain-driven-design-quickly>`_, a free ebook, explains in detail about identifying the *aggregate roots* in a domain

 Domain Modelling
 ~~~~~~~~~~~~~~~~